bwlewis/exm/README.md

 The R package memory-mapped files are stored in the session R temporary directory by default.
 This parameter along with others can be set using the package functions.

-Support
----

-1. exm is supported on Linux with OS X support on the way.
-2. The development home of this project can be found at: [https://github.com/kaneplusplus/exm](https://github.com/kaneplusplus/exm)
-3. Contributions are welcome.
-4. For more information contact Michael Kane at [kaneplusplus@gmail.com](kaneplusplus@gmail.com).